-This article discusses how to make your business processes more efficient with humans in the loop of machine learning.
-In addition, it helps you find suitable processes and teaches how to start with these.
-All in all, it hopes to be a guide for anyone wanting to bring machine learning into their business.
+This article discusses how to make your business processes more efficient with human-in-the-loop machine learning.
+In addition to helping you find suitable applications and revealing how to start with these, this guide is for anyone wanting to bring machine learning into their business.

-What is Machine Learning and its connection with business?
+What is Machine Learning and what is its connection with business?

 Machine learning (ML) is often pitched as an amazing solution to a lot of problems.
 Yes, ML is pretty much the closest thing we have to magic and it can solve many problems or at least improve many situations.
-On the other hand, as Gartner has predicted, 85% of AI projects fail.
-Meaning, there are obviously some skills required to tame this magic.
-One of those skills is understanding how to make your business work with ML.
+However, as Gartner has predicted, 85% of AI projects fail.
+Thus, there are obviously some skills required to tame this magic.
+One of these skills is understanding how to make your business work with machine learning.